Thesis Format Guidelines

 Please be informed that all signatures on this page must be original.
 You can find and read specific instructions on signatures if needed.
 When your title page is signed by the committee, you have to scan it and add it to the PDF document of your whole thesis.

-The abstract is a separate document from the manuscript; it is not bound with the thesis or dissertation.
+The abstract for dissertation or thesis is a separate document from the manuscript.
+It is not bound with the thesis or dissertation.
 Your thesis abstract must be no longer than 350 words (Doctorate) and 150 words (Master's).
 This is a short version of your paper where you need to summarize the results and arguments from your thesis.
 Type the word Abstract for the heading and then a title and an author's name.

 Structuring the Thesis